-Yes, the State agency must validate:
+The State agency must review:

-- a minimum of 10 student names for each ISP used to claim meals in the LEA; - that appropriate documentation was used to establish each ISP; and - the accuracy of the free/paid claiming percentages used to claim meals for each • CEP group in the LEA.
+- a minimum of 10 percent of student names for the ISP that is reviewed; - that appropriate documentation was used to establish each ISP; and

+• the accuracy of the free/paid claiming percentages used to claim meals for each CEP site reviewed.

-Please refer to Section IX of the USDA Administrative Review Manual for detailed information on the administrative review process as it pertains to CEP schools.
+Please refer to the August 2015 USDA Administrative Review Manual for detailed information on the administrative review process and procedures as they pertain to CEP schools.

-55. \\\ If an LEA elects (in SY 2014-15) or drops CEP in the middle of a school year, what administrative review activities must the State agency complete to assess compliance?
+57. If an LEA elects or drops CEP in the middle of a school year, what administrative review activities must the State agency complete to assess compliance?
 State agencies should conduct administrative review activities specific to the LEA's status during the review month and on the day of review.
 For example, if the review month is December, and the LEA was operating under CEP in December, the State agency must complete certification and benefit issuance review activities required to assess compliance under CEP.
 However, if the day of review is in February, and the LEA has resumed standard counting and claiming, the State agency will assess standard meal counting and claiming procedures on the day of review.
-For additional information, see SP 61-2104, Administrative Review - Revised Manual, Tools, and Forms.
+For additional information, see SP 43-2015, Administrative Review - Revised Manual, Tools, and Forms.